 - and any other assignments that may be needed.

 Volunteer registration is online, and you can sign up today.
 Be a part of this amateur radio community event.
-Please be sure to use PSC2020 as your registration code.
 This will assign you to the Public Services Communications team.

-Race day usually begins at about 0600 with an on-site check-in and most operators should be released by 1400.
+Sunday race day usually begins at about 0600 with an on-site check-in, and most operators should be released by 1400.
 It is a very rewarding experience, to see and assist runners from all over the world.

-There is a pre-brief meeting held about 2 weeks before the event, (September 22nd), where T-Shirts, credential packets (for those in the downtown area), frequency cards, and other necessary information are dispersed.
+A pre-brief meeting will be held on April 10th at 7:00 pm at the OKC Fire Training Center, 820 N Portland, Oklahoma City, 73107, where T-Shirts, credential packets (for those in the downtown area), frequency cards, and other necessary information are dispersed.

 Most radio operators will need a good mobile or base unit with an external antenna.
-An HT with an external antenna and spare battery packs or external power supply may also work.
+An HT with an external antenna and spare battery packs or an external power supply may also work.
+Please visit your assigned location and test your radios with the repeaters used.
 Stay flexible and able to adapt to course changes and changes in the weather (hot, cold, rain, hail, wind, etc.) Follow the Marathon Communications Plan created by the Public Safety Communications chair.

-The in-kind contribution of the amateur radio community is valued at over $65,000 in volunteer time and equipment each year.
+The in-kind contribution of the amateur radio community is over $65,000 in volunteer time and equipment each year.

 Sign up today and get in on the fun!